emibk/ACIT4610-1-Assignment-1/README.md

+### Objective

+- Minimize total travel distance across all vehicles.
+- Every vehicle route starts and ends at the depot.
+- Every customer must be visited exactly once.
+- No time-window or vehicle-capacity constraints (simplified VRP).

+---

-\### GA Design
+### GA Design

 \- Representation:

+&nbsp; Each individual is represented as a list with two parts: [route, vehicles]

-&nbsp; Customers are represented as a permutation (list of indices).
+&nbsp; A route is a permutation of customer locations

-&nbsp; Routes are split using a DP-based segmentation algorithm that assigns customers optimally across the available vehicles.
+&nbsp; Vehicles list shows which vehicle goes to each customer

 \- Operators:

-&nbsp; - Selection: Tournament selection
+&nbsp; - Selection: Rank-based selection

+&nbsp; - Crossover is crossover for routes + crossover for vehicles

+&nbsp; - Crossover for routes: Order crossover

-&nbsp; - Crossover: Order Crossover (OX)
+&nbsp; - Crossover for vehicles: Uniform crossover

-&nbsp; - Mutation: Swap mutation
+&nbsp; - Mutation is mutation for route list or mutation for vehicles list

+&nbsp; - Route mutation: randomly swap two customer locations

+&nbsp; - Vehicles mutation: random resetting - in each position, with a probability, replace with a new vehicle value, from the list of admissible values

-&nbsp; - Elitism: Best individuals carried over each generation
+&nbsp; - Elitism: Best individuals (best 2 parents) carried over each generation

-\- Termination: Fixed number of generations.
+- Termination: Fixed number of generations.

----

-\### GA Parameter Sets

-We test three parameter sets as required:

-\- Set A: Population 60, Generations 150, Crossover 0.90, Mutation 0.20

-\- Set B: Population 100, Generations 120, Crossover 0.85, Mutation 0.10

-\- Set C: Population 60, Generations 220, Crossover 0.90, Mutation 0.30

-Each scenario is tested with all three parameter sets, repeated three trials each.